eclypse-org/eclypse/docs/source/overview/getting-started/placement-strategy.rst

 .. important::

-   The `infrastructure` parameter passed to the :py:meth:`~eclypse_core.placement.strategy.PlacementStrategy.place` method is **already filtered** to include only the available portion of the infrastructure.
+   The `infrastructure` parameter passed to the :py:meth:`~eclypse.placement.strategy.PlacementStrategy.place` method is **already filtered** to include only the available portion of the infrastructure.

-   This corresponds to calling the :py:meth:`~eclypse_core.graph.infrastructure.Infrastructure.available` property on the :class:`~eclypse_core.graph.infrastructure.Infrastructure` instance.
+   This corresponds to calling the :py:meth:`~eclypse.graph.infrastructure.Infrastructure.available` property on the :class:`~eclypse.graph.infrastructure.Infrastructure` instance.
 Therefore, you do not need to manually filter out unavailable resources.

 .. _default-strategies: